Pewee Valley Historical Society

 The catcher pouch is on display at the Pewee Valley Museum.
 The pouch was tied in the middle before it was hung on the mail crane to make it easy for the mail-bag catcher to grab.
 Small amounts of mail were placed in the lower half of the pouch.
 Large amounts were equally divided between the top and bottom.

-Ohio Valley Railroad Historical Foundation, which operates the Lagrange Railroad Museum, the numbers on the bag denoted the month and year it was made.
+According to Bob Widman, Chair of the Ohio Valley Railroad Historical Foundation, which operates the Lagrange Railroad Museum, the numbers on the bag denoted the month and year it was made.
 This one was manufactured in June 1956.
 Despite its age and the fact that it was stored in a barn for more then 40 years, the catcher pouch is in good condition.
 But then, catcher pouches had to be tough to withstand the stress of being snatched by a fast-moving train!

 Restoring the Mail Crane: The Story in Photos by Donna Russell